ngiangre/mccv/README.md

 Monte Carlo Cross Validation
 ================

-## ⚠️ Work In Progress! ⚠️

-# Robust and interpretable prediction
+# Evidentiary and interpretable prediction

 Binary and Multi-classification algorithm for adverse outcome detection, survival classification, and endpoint prediction (see references for